What’s Next After Travel Nursing?

 Nurses from all different backgrounds choose to become travel nurses.
 The majority, however, are recent graduates with two or more years of experience.
 Some nurses travel during the last phase of their career before they retire.
 Many travel nurses will study while on assignment so they can finish school online.
 Do you have the drive to get another certification?
 Are you looking for a more challenging role?
 The most important step is to understand what you want out of your career after travel nursing so you can be happy with your choice.

-Hone in on What You Love
+Focus on What You Love

 Travel nursing exposed you to different places and environments.
 If you kept a journal while on the road, reread it now so you can see where your high and low points were.
 Did you thrive in a small town?
 Were there cities where you felt the most challenged and rewarded?
 If your next destination is still a mystery, this is a great time to reflect on where your best move for a permanent home would be.